babyygemperor/grounding-of-formulae/README.md

 In order to generate the html from tex, use the command from line 139 of this README file.
 (Preparing data with `latexmlc`)

+Note: The annotation tool `extra.annotate.annotator-open` is experimental.
+It has never been tested.
+To see the functionings, please see `./notebooks` folder.

+### Files in this repository

+All the components of MioGatto is included in this repository:

+* `client/` contains the node.js files for the client.
+* `data/` contains all the json files, i.e, mcdict (dictionary) and anno (annotations) of the papers.
+* `extra/` contains the implementation of the LLM based automation for annotations.
+* `lib/` contains the project library.
+* `notebooks/` contains the various jupyter notebooks used while experimenting with Open Source LLMs.
+* `server/` contains the implementation of the server.
+* `static/` contains the static files for the client.
+* `tools/` contains our utility Python scripts.

 Below is the exact same README.md of MioGatto for further reference

 # MioGatto: Math Identifier-oriented Grounding Annotation Tool